Will there be a 'Bling Empire' season 4? Here's everything we know

 Who could be part of Bling Empire season 4

-Just in case Bling Empire season 4 releases, viewers can expect the main cast members from the third season to return.
+Just in case Bling Empire season 4 releases, viewers can expect the main cast members from the third season.

 The names include Anna Shay, Christine Chiu, Guy Tang, Jaime Xie, Kane Lim and Mimi Morris.
 There will also be Kreider and Kim Lee and, possibly, Diep and Tan as well.